 Rules for taking the charitable donation deduction:

-If your goal is to write off a donation to charity, you need to make sure the organization is an eligible charity according to the IRS.
-This can be as simple as asking the organization if they qualify or visiting IRS.gov/EOSelectCheck.
+- If your goal is to write off a donation to charity, you need to make sure the organization is an eligible charity according to the IRS.
+This can be as simple as asking the organization if they qualify or visiting the IRS website here.

 Say you write a check or make a separate money donation in addition to paying the entrance fee.
 In that case, your separate contribution would be deductible.